plutonium-js/react-state-animator/README.md

-# Plutonium-JS
+# Plutonium react-state-animator
 ### Ultra lightweight React / JavaScript Animation Library
-Plutonium is a lightweight full featured animation library built specifically for React and vanilla JavaScript.
-Tween any React state properties or DOM styles and attributes.
+Plutonium is an ultra lightweight full featured animation library built specifically for React and vanilla JavaScript.
+Tween any React component state properties or DOM styles and attributes.
 An advanced normalizing SVG morphing plugin for paths is included!

-Gain precision control over your animations with custom event listeneers and an advanced API that includes pausing, seeking, repeating, direction change, delays, duration, fill modes, and much more.
+Gain precision control over your animations with custom event listeners and an advanced API that includes pausing, seeking, repeating, direction change, delays, duration, fill modes, and much more.

 Animations work in all modern browsers including Edge, plus many older browsers.